jakobtroidl/OpenVinoClassification/Readme.md

     - Now call `make benchmark_app`
     - under `/path/to/service/builds/evaluation/intel64/Release` you should find a file called `benchmark_app`.
 Copy this file to the folder `/path/to/service/source_pkg/`

 7. Check if setup was succesful by running `./main.sh /path/to/image.jpg CPU` .
 If it was executed without errors the setup was successful.

-**Troubleshoots**
- - reinitialize OpenVino using `source /opt/intel/openvino/bin/setupvars.sh`
- - if you get an error similar to `cant initialize NC device, does not appear after boot` try to unplug the Neural Compute Stick and plug it in again.
-This will solve the error 90% of the time.

 ## How to use the OpenVino based Classification Service
 (at Daniel: now it gets interesting for you! ;) )